 Tell us a bit about yourself … what are your interests, hobbies, desires?
 Your year/major at City Tech?
 Career goals?
 What you did over summer break?
 What you plan to do this semester/winter?
 Share some photos of you (you can either pull a photo from the web if you have one up there, upload one from your computer, or … you can even take one with photoshop right now!) and your family, friends, neighborhood, etc.

 At the end of your post, please address (in at least a paragraph) the following questions (not necessarily in this order):

-- What your strengths/weaknesses as a reader & writer in general?
+- What your strengths/weaknesses as a writer in general?

-- What do you enjoy/dislike most about reading & writing (in general)?
-What is your favorite type of reading to do?
+- What do you enjoy/dislike most about writing (in general)?

 - What is your background with using technology (it’s OK if you don’t have any!)?

-- What do you know about utopias, dystopias, science fiction?
+- What is your sense of happiness/well-being (what does happiness mean, or involve, anyway?)?
 Don’t do any research for this … just state what you think it is, prior to entering the course.

-- Why are you taking this course (it’s OK to say that it is required for your degree)?
-What are your expectations for this course (what you think you will learn and what you hope you will learn)?
+- What are your expectations for this course and for the learning community (what you think you will learn and what you hope you will learn)?
 Any questions?

 Categorizing/Commenting on Posts

 Don’t forget to categorize your post as “Introductions” (and uncheck “Uncategorized” if it is checked already by default).
 If you forget to do so before you “publish” you post, you can go back and edit/update it after the fact.

 I am about to make an Introductory post about myself (if I’m asking you to share some of your personality/background with the class, it’s only fair that I do the same!), so you can get to know me a bit better as well and also so you get a sense of what this type of post might look like/include.
 Browse through everyone’s posts (if you choose the “Introductions” category for the right side of the homepage, you will be taken to all of these posts) and drop comments to get some conversation going!